Hendobox/Ubeswap-Dao-Hackathon/README.md

 npx hardhat run scripts/deploy.ts
 ```

 We have provided a frontend to enable you pin files to IPFS and recover the hash for the NFT token URI.
-This frontend also helps yoy easily arrange the **milestones** parameter for the smart contract call.
+This frontend also helps you easily arrange the **milestones** parameter for the smart contract call.

 **NOTE** the frontend does not let you make metamask transactions.
 This is because we expect you to use an admin management tool like [Openzeppelin Defender](https://defender.openzeppelin.com/).
 The frontend will however, provide you with the necessary parameters to use in the smart contract's grant creation call.